What is Krav Maga?

 What is the FEKM?

-The FEKM (European Federation of Krav Maga) was created in 1997 by Richard Douieb, to whom Imi Lichtenfeld gave the responsibility for Krav Maga in Europe, and now includes more than 20.000 members across 9 countries.
-It is the largest and most well respected Krav Maga organisation in Europe.
+The FEKM (European Federation of Krav Maga) was created in 1997 by Richard Douieb, to whom Imi Lichtenfeld gave the responsibility for Krav Maga in Europe, and now includes more than 20000 members across 14 countries.
+It is the largest and most well respected Krav Maga organisation in the World.

 Who are we?

-We believe that Krav Maga is probably the most effective method for the rapid development of fast, simple, effective and controlled self-defense – the truth of which is supported by the fact that it is the system of choice for army, police and security forces around the world.
+We believe that Krav Maga is probably the most effective method for the rapid development of fast, simple, effective and controlled self defence – the truth of which is supported by the fact that it is the system of choice for army, police and security forces around the world.

 Our primary focus is on teaching the safe, effective and lawful application of what is, after all, a potentially lethal set of techniques and principles.
 We positively encourage all students to achieve to the fullest of their ability and strive to enable everyone to push their boundaries and develop their skills.
 We have found from experience that this helps us all to grow as human beings as well.